jasleon/Visual-Odometry/README.md

 ## Trajectory Estimation

-The purpose of this section is to develop a function to determine the pose of the self-driving car. **Visual odometry** provides a pose estimate by examining the changes that motion induces in the onboard camera.
+The purpose of this section is to develop a function to determine the pose of the self-driving car. **Visual odometry** is a method to estimate the pose by examining the changes that motion induces in the onboard camera.

 Previously, we extracted features `f[k - 1]` and `f[k]` from two consecutive frames `I[k - 1]` and `I[k]`.
-We can use these features to estimate the camera motion by establishing their 3D-2D correspondence.
+We can use these features to estimate the camera motion from 3D-2D point correspondences.
 In other words, we need to find a joint rotation-translation matrix `[R|t]` such that features `f[k - 1]` expressed in 3D world coordinates correspond to features `f[k]` in 2D image coordinates.

 Here is a slide that summarizes the motion estimation problem